DPBastings/42so_long/Readme.md

 #### Bonus features

-The game sports a few nifty sprite animations.
+The game sports a HUD, alongside a few nifty sprite animations.
 This niftiness is however offset by the added presence of evil grauwlingen, who will try to stop Verve from achieving their goals.

 ## How to play

 The game is started by executing the following command in your terminal: `./so_long <path_to_map>`
 ```
-./so_long ./assets/maps/level0.ber
+./so_long ./assets/maps/level00.ber
 ```
 Your objective is to collect every rainbow orb on the map and then make your way to the exit.
 A number of premade maps are enclosed in this repository (in the `./assets/maps` subdirectory); you could, however, build a map of your own.